 This illustrates the cumulative nature of the gift tax and the progressive rate structure (the $100,000 prior taxable gifts initially generated a tax of $23,800 – an effective tax rate of 23.8%.
-This rate becomes 40% when the amount transferred exceeds $1,000,000.
+The subsequent year gifts, however, are stacked on top of the $100,000 prior year gift to increase the total amount of gifts subject to progressively higher tax rates.
+Ultimately, this rate becomes 40% when the total amount transferred exceeds $1,000,000.
 Therefore, the prior gifts push the present $1,486,000 of taxable gifts into a higher bracket at an earlier point.
 Also, since the taxable gifts in prior years used up part of the available credit, the “consumed credit” is not available to reduce the tax liability for the present gifts.
-Once cumulative taxable gifts exceed $5,250,000 (as indexed) for a single person with no DSUE, gift taxes will be payable.
+Once cumulative taxable gifts exceed $5,250,000 (as indexed) for a single person with no DSUE, all gift taxes owing will be payable.

 Credits